Anon-Submission/Private-Compress/README.md

 `private-compress-cifar.py` is an example of RONA which trains a compact neural network on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).

 TFDroid is a demo project on Android system for testing the time overhead of Large-Conv neural network on mobile devices.

+## Experimental Setup on CIFAR-10

+We detail the experimental setup on CIFAR-10 here.
+For brevity, we abbreviate the configuration of the teacher network as:

+- C = Convolution Layer, with the following number indicating the size of the network, i.e. C5 indicates a convolutional layer with a 5 × 5 kernel
+- S = Stride, i.e. S1 indicates a stride of 1
+- P = Padding, i.e. P0 indicates a padding of zero
+- @ = Number of kernels in Convolution Layer, i.e. @20 indicates 20 kernels in that layer
+- MP = Max Pooling Layer, with the following number indicating the subsampling window, i.e. MP2 indicates max pooling of 2 × 2 windows
+- AP = Average Pooling Layer, with the following number indicating the subsampling process, i.e. AP6-1 indicates average pooling from 6 × 6 to 1 × 1
+- FC = Fully Connected Layer, with the following number indicating the number of nodes in that layer